joyceliaoo/Bravo/README.md

 ## base case
 - there is no treasure
 - the explorer is at the treasure
-- no path to a treasure
+- the explorer is in a wall

 ## English or pseudocode description of algorithm
 <!--